 The level of certification is advanced, and in general, it should not be the first cloud certification to obtain.
 It covers a large amount of material and domains, so tackling it without a certain level of prior knowledge can be quite a complex task.

-If we compare it with the mirror certification on the AWS platform, it covers almost twice as much material, mainly due to the inclusion of questions about the Machine Learning / Data Science domain – which in the case of AWS have been eliminated, to be included in its own certification.
+Let’s compare it with the mirror certification on the AWS platform.
+It covers almost twice as much material, mainly due to the inclusion of questions about the Machine Learning / Data Science domain – which in the case of AWS, have been eliminated to be included in its certification.
 Therefore, it is like taking two certifications in one.

-Is it worth? of course, but not as a first certification – depending on the experience provided.
+Is it worth it?
+Of course, but not as a first certification – depending on the experience provided.

-Certifications are a good way, not only to validate knowledge externally but to collect updated information, validate good practices and consolidate knowledge with real practical cases (or almost).
+Certifications are an excellent way to validate knowledge externally and collect updated information, validate good practices, and consolidate knowledge with real practical cases (or almost).

 Good luck to you all!